 Accreditations and partnerships

-Our Biochemistry department are proud to hold the Athena SWAN Gold Award, recognising our commitment to equality, diversity and inclusion.
+We're proud to hold the Athena SWAN Silver Award, recognising our commitment to equality, diversity and inclusion.

 The Technician Commitment